yegor256/blog/_drafts/_zache.md

 Also, Zache, of course, is thread-safe.

-The gem is in this [GitHub repository](https://github.com/yegor256/zache), feel free to report bugs, if you find them, or help us with additional features.
+The gem is in this [GitHub repository](https://github.com/yegor256/zache).
+Feel free to report bugs, if you find them, or help us with additional features.